Wil1756/100-Days-of-ML/README.md

 - Deploy sentiment analysis LSTM trained model with Streamlit UI

 ### Day 4: Deploy using Docker
-- Read Chapter 4: ML Deployment using Docker
+- Read Chapter 4: ML Deployment using Docker, Understand the fundamentals of containerization with Docker
-- Create a Flask App including UI
+- Create a Flask application with a user interface for ML model interaction
-- Create Docker image
+- Build and manage Docker images
-- Push our Docker image to DockerHub
+- Publish Docker images to DockerHub

+### Day 5: ML Deployment using Kubernetes
+- Read Chapter 5: ML Deployment using Kubernetes, Grasp the core concepts of Kubernetes for container orchestration
+- Set up a Google Cloud Platform environment for Kubernetes deployment
+- Deploy a containerised ML application on GCP using Kubernetes.

 ### Day 5: To be added....

 ## 🚀 Join the Journey